Get spooked at these Halloween events

 Pontone, a 35-year-old attorney, who lives in Downtown Brooklyn, started the company this year after realizing there weren’t many tours that went to these lengths to provide an unforgettable experience, he said.

 ”The city has so many great stories as well as talented acting professionals, it seemed like an obvious choice to join the two in order to give an experience that makes history come to life,” he said.
-“We see this in many European cities but its absent in New York City for some reason.”
+“We see this in many European cities but it's absent in New York City for some reason.”

 The company also offers other types of tours, from the history of Downtown Manhattan, to the origins of Jewish New York.